luk3yx/miniirc/README.md

  - If you don't need support for miniirc <1.4.0 and are parsing the last parameter, setting `colon` to `False` is strongly recommended.
-If the `colon` parameter is omitted, it defaults to `True`, however this may change if/when miniirc v2.0.0 is released.
+If the `colon` parameter is omitted, it defaults to `True`, however this will change if/when miniirc v2.0.0 is released.
  - Although `Handler` and `CmdHandler` currently accept any object that can be converted to a string, every event is converted to a string internally.
  - Not specifying the [`ircv3`](#ircv3-tags) parameter when it is not required